-About the Delft Museum and ArtworksThe Royal Delft Factory Royal Delft, formerly known as Koninklijke Porceleyne Fles is an ancient factory that work in it's methods of 300 years ago.
-The paintings on the porcelain are painted by the artists.
+About the Delft Museum and ArtworksThe Royal Delft factory (Koninklijke Porceleyne Fles) is an ancient factory that works in the same methods as 300 years ago.
+Paintings on the porcelain are painted by the artists.

 After a year, the trainees can draw simple examples in the factory, and three years later they are considered painters.
 Only after 10 years of work in the profession do they reach the level of professional accolades.